Eslam-Amin/Market/README.md

 1. **Auth:** Contains endpoints for user login.
-2. **Products, Branches, Cashiers:** These folders house endpoints for CRUD operations under the supervision of the Admin for Products, Branches, and Cashiers.
+2. **Products, Branches, Cashiers:** These folders house endpoints for CRUD operations under the supervision of the Admin.
 3. **Receipts:** Only cashiers can create receipts.